attilammagyar/js80p/README.md

 (For example, some 32 bit (i686) VST 3 hosts are known to be unable to recognize VST 3 bundles when running on a 64 bit Linux system, so you would have to download the 32 bit VST 3 Single File JS80P package for such hosts.)

+The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.

+If you are in doubt, then try the VST 3 bundle, and if your plugin host application doesn't recognize it, then try the 64 bit VST 3 version, then the 64 bit FST version, then the 32 bit VST 3 version, and so on.

+Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

 <a id="system-reqs" href="#toc">Table of Contents</a>